 We were successful in bidding for a total £6m programme funded through the Social Housing Decarbonisation Fund Wave 1 opportunity.
 These programmes, focused in our heartlands of Lambeth and the Midlands, will see us carry out retrofit works to bring more than 1200 homes up to EPC C, and save over £230k in energy bill costs for customers and save over 3,000 tCO2e.
-Works commenced in summer 2022 and are due for completion in March 2023.
+Works commenced in summer 2022 and completed in March 2023.

-Following on from the Fund Wave 1, we made a substantial bid for Wave 2 funding and await the results of the bidding process.
-This will be a multi-year programme opportunity from BEIS.
+Following on from the Fund Wave 1, we made a successful £9.0m bid for Wave 2 funding with MTVH required to match-fund so totalling £18m, for the multi-year programme opportunity from BEIS.
 As well as fabric measures, we will be starting to focus on heat decarbonisation and widen our work across other areas of London and the East Midlands.
+This will bring a further c.
+3,000 homes up to EPC C making a significant contribution to our target to have 75% of our homes at EPC C by 2026 and to reduce residents' energy bills.